roperscrossroads/dotfiles/README.md

 # Dorothy User Configuration

-This is chop's user configuration for the [Dorothy](https://github.com/bevry/dorothy) dotfile ecosystem.
+This is my user configuration for the [Dorothy](https://github.com/bevry/dorothy) dotfile ecosystem.

+A work in progress.